Rain in the Eaton Centre as storm hits Toronto

 The areas affected by the flood were closed "in order to ensure the safety of our tenants, guests and staff," she said.

-Much of southern Ontario was under severe thunderstorm watches and warnings on Wednesday afternoon and electrical utility Hydro One said about 47,000 customers were without power, many due to storm-related outages.
+Much of southern Ontario was under severe thunderstorm watches and warnings on Wednesday afternoon.
+Electrical utility Hydro One said about 26,000 customers were without power Wednesday night, many due to storm-related outages.
+That was down from 47,000 earlier in the day.

+Toronto Hydro reported early Thursday that approximately 3,600 customers were without power, down from 16,500 at the height of the storm.

 By The Canadian Press